spencer-shadley/completed-class/06-server-side-apis/hw/README.md

 - Use AJAX to hook into the API to retrieve data in JSON format.

-- Your app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+- Your app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery and/or native JavaScript.

 - Display the following under current weather conditions: